Bruno-Neumann/SCPSL-Discord-Bot/README.md

   You need to build a bot then you can see the profile of your bot.

-  Get the toke by clicking on copy.
+  Get the token by clicking on copy.

 ##
 ### Edit bot.py